 - Add ½ cup sliced mixed bell peppers and ½ cup cubed carrot and saute for a minute.

 - Add ¼ cup gochujang paste and cook for 30-40 seconds.

-- Now add 2 tbsp soy sauce and 4 cups of cooked rice and mix everything well.
+- Now add 2 tablespoon soy sauce and 4 cups of cooked rice and mix everything well.

-- Garnish with 2 tbsp chopped green onions and 1 tsp toasted sesame seeds.
+- Garnish with 2 tablespoon chopped green onions and 1 teaspoon toasted sesame seeds.
 Serve hot.